tural327/chat_bot/README.md

 MODEL STILL IN PROGRESS

+I used  desk PYQT5 and Flask for web for showing chatbot!

 just result will bi like that but json will be change it was just testing model

 *![](https://github.com/tural327/chat_bot/blob/main/result.png)